 When you’re seeking a large business loan, it may seem that all you find everywhere you turn are lenders and financial institutions touting options for small business loans.
 They make it sound like anyone can get a small business loan, but it simply isn’t that easy.
-And, if you require a more substantial loan amount for your large business, it can be difficult to determine the best course of action.
+And, if you require a more substantial loan amount for your business, it can be difficult to determine the best course of action.

 The most common sources for large business loans include banks, the SBA and other financial lending institutions.
 Large businesses already in existence can also secure loans by leveraging equity or assets to secure a line of credit or obtain a secured business loan.
 Let’s take a look at the various options:

 Large banks are the most common lenders for businesses large and small.
 If all your paperwork is in order, your credit history is good, and you have substantial collateral, you might think your chances of receiving a large business loan are fairly good.
 However, banks have a low approval rate for business loans (typically ~20%), and they could keep you waiting for weeks or even months before saying yay or nay.

 Unlike large banks, smaller and community banks tend to have higher approval rates (~50%), suggesting that they’re more willing to do “handshake” deals based on your reputation.
-Also unlike large banks, small banks tend to have lower lending limits, so there’s a limit to how much the smaller banks can actually provide.
+Unfortunatley unlike large banks, small banks tend to have lower lending limits, so there’s a limit to how much the smaller banks can actually provide.

 SBA 7(a) Loans